-In the late 1890s, police Inspector William Murdoch takes a new, more scientific approach to solving crimes.
+In the late 1890s, police Detective William Murdoch takes a new, more scientific approach to solving crimes.
 Assisted by coroner Dr. Julia Ogden and Constable George Crabtree, Murdoch introduces such concepts as finger marks and lie detecting machines.
 He has the support of his somewhat doubtful superior, Inspector Brackenreid, though at times, even he finds Murdoch's methods - and claims - somewhat astounding.
-Written by

 Forensic sleuthing in the age of invention.

 The fictional newspaper The Toronto Gazette, seen in the opening credits, was also the fictional newspaper of the 1980s CBC contemporary mystery series Seeing Things.
 See more

 Constable Crabtree has written a book, and Inspector Brackenreid asks for a signed copy.
 Crabtree opens the book, dips his pen in the ink well, signs the book, closes it without using a blotter and hands it to Inspector Brackenreid.
 See more